shloke01/Poker/README.md

 Citations:
     1. Code derived from the work of Charlie Curtsinger
-    2. Poker hand evaluator library from https://github.com/HenryRLee/PokerHandEvaluator
+    2. Poker hand evaluator library from https://github.com/HenryRLee/PokerHandEvaluator.
+Download this library in order for the program to run.
+The makefile will take care of compiling it correctly.

 Steps to run program:
     1. Change directory to "/project_final/PokerHandEvaluator/cpp" and run "make".